Fustincho/UD-Private-In-bed-Posture-Classification/README.md

 These results, among many others, have lead to the development of privacy-preserving techniques when learning on data such as *Differential Privacy* and *Federated Learning*.
 These techniques aim to assure the integrity of the model and data, guaranteeing in this way a degree of safety for the data owners and users.

 These techniques add several layers of privacy to the data and model.
 Hence, by applying them we can safely train and deploy the models, without compromising the user privacy.
-In this project, we show how to apply some of these techniques, namely, P. Beginning from the raw state of the data, were we perform an EDA.
-Then, we elaborate our first model, where no private techniques were added.
-Next, we show how Federated Learning, Private Aggregation of Teacher Ensembles (PATE) and encrypted federated learning.
+In this project, we show how to apply some of these techniques, namely, P. Beginning from the raw state of the data, were we perform an explorative data analysis.
+Then, we propose a model to classify the images, where no private techniques were added.
+Next, we show how privacy can be guaranteed via a learning strategy called Private Aggregation of Teacher Ensembles (PATE).
+Finally, we use encrypted federated learning to show the potential of building a model on a simulated hospital scenario, where the encryption techniques ensure that no third parties can see the raw data of the sensor measurements.

 ## Content